zainab-ali/reasoning-with-async-rust/docs/markdown.md

 # Concurrency

-???

-The aim of async programming is to describe programs where things happen "at the same time".
- - webserver serves many requests
- - read from a file or DB
- - game engine: rendering at the same time as receiving user input

-TODO: not mentioned errors, one machine or several, or whether it matters

-???

 ---
 class: center, middle

 <img src="images/map_languages.png" width="600">

-???
-This is known as the problem of concurrency.
-It's not new by any means, and nor is it unique to Rust.

-In fact, each language ends up needing to do this, and they each do it differently:
- - C works with threads (OS level)
- - Go has goroutines
- - Erlang has actors
- - JS ecosystem has futures and promises.
- - Scala / FP has effect systems

-You may well wonder - why?

-Why are there so many different solutions to the same problem?

-You can think each language as each having their own unique terrain that shapes it; it's own constraints and features.
- - Runtimes
- - Garbage collection
- - Type system

-Each language has its own ideas on how to tackle concurrency, and the wonderful thing about ideas is that they migrate.
-In forming async Rust, ideas migrated from many different places.

-And they are migrating back.
-Async Rust has had a strong influence on other languages and ecosystems.

-Incidentally, people also migrate, which is why async Rust can be challenging.
-Depending on where you're coming from, your view is very different.

-If you come from Scala or Go, you probably find things familiar, but wonder why it's so hard to express things?
-If you're coming from C, you everything might seem alien.

-We're going to learn about Async Rust.
-Along the way, we'll learn a bit about the flavours of concurrency in other langauges and see how they shaped it.

- - When we learn a new concept, we're going to pin it to this map.

-TIME: 3 minutes

 ---
 class: center, middle
 # Concepts
 <img src="images/three-concepts.png" width="400">

-???

- - Teach Rust better: simple concepts
- - We're going to be ambitious and boil it down into three
- - We need a concurrency problem to solve.

 ---
 class: center, middle